-To enable an economically viable mining project that makes the best use of available mineral sands resources, while maintaining viability of other local industries (such as forestry and agriculture).
+To achieve the best use of available mineral sands resources, in an economic and environmentally sustainable way, including while maintaining viability of other local industries.

-- Opportunity for development of a known mineral sands resource. - Efficient and environmentally sustainable mining of available resources. - Best use of land considering environmental, agricultural and forest values. - Potential impacts on the existing local industries, businesses and landholders. - Impact of commodity price fluctuation on project sustainability.
+- Opportunity for development of a known mineral sands resource. - Efficient and environmentally sustainable mining of available resources. - Best use of land's resources considering environmental, agricultural and forest values. - Potential impacts on the existing local industries, businesses and landholders. - Impact of commodity price fluctuation on project sustainability.

-- Identify the extent, nature and development potential of the Glenaladale ore body, and composition of heavy mineral concentrate, including radiological content and activity levels. - Identify the composition of tailings and waste material, including radiological content and activity levels. - Identify opportunities for local workers and suppliers of goods and services that could support the project.

-Describe local industries in the project area which could be affected by the construction, operation, decommissioning and rehabilitation of the project, including agriculture and forestry.
+- Identify the extent, nature and development potential of the ore body, and composition of heavy mineral concentrate, including radiological content and activity levels. - Identify the composition of tailings and waste material, including radiological content and activity levels. - Identify opportunities for local workers and suppliers of goods and services that could support the project. - Describe local industries in the vicinity of the project which could be affected by the construction, operation, decommissioning and rehabilitation of the project, including agriculture and forestry.